White close button

 3. Customer support pain points

-66% of customers think a company’s customer service reputation is a critical factor while making a purchase decision, according to Hiver’s research report.
+According to one of Hiver’s research reports, 66% of customers think a company’s reputation for customer service is a critical factor when making a purchase decision.
 If your customers don’t get the help and support they need when looking for a solution, rest assured they’ll soon be looking for an alternative elsewhere.

 Customers lose trust when they encounter customer service staff who do not understand their products, services, or the importance of contributing to a positive experience.